 How I ended up with a teaching credential

 Fast-forward a bit over ten years.
-My wife and I, through the business we owned at the time, had just donated a sizable amount of computer software to West Valley Community College in California.
+My wife and I, through the business we owned at the time, had just donated some computer software to West Valley Community College in California.
 The problem was, nobody there knew how to use it.
 They asked if we’d be willing to teach the classes for a couple of years, and the staff could attend along with the students to bring them up to speed.
 We agreed, as long as we didn’t have to teach more than a class or two at a time.

 Shortly before the semester started, the head of the department called and asked me to come in and fill out paperwork.
 I went through all of the papers, filled in the blanks, dotted the i’s, crossed the t’s, and handed them to her.
 She scanned through everything and came to a screeching halt.